 You Can’t Lose the Notes

 Imagine taking important notes on paper and losing them.
 That’s a common occurrence.
 We often use a single piece of paper instead of a notebook to note down something important.
 It may be a grocery list, a budget plan, or notes from a meeting.
-Then we scatter that piece of paper around since we don’t need it in that exact moment.
+Then we scatter that piece of paper around since we don’t need it at that exact moment.
 When we do need it, trouble: it’s gone!

 If you use note-taking apps, you won’t lose the notes.
 They will be backed up on the cloud, so you can access them whenever you need them.
 You want to dig through pieces of paper and force yourself to remember where you left these notes.
 The tool will keep them safe.